About

 What other shows can I see in London?

-Discover another musically thrilling tale with the record-breaking Hamilton set to hip-hop beats at Victoria Palace Theatre.
-Or see history with a twist as the wives of Henry VIII reveal themselves as queens of pop with Six The Musical at the Vaudeville Theatre.
+Discover another musically thrilling tale with the record-breaking Hamilton musical, set to hip-hop beats at Victoria Palace Theatre.
+Or catch the incomparable gothic romance The Phantom of the Opera at His Majesty's Theatre.